liuhongyao99cs/anonyx/README.md

 export OSS_BUCKET_NAME="your-bucket-name"

 ### How to achieve 90-100 MB/s download from bucket?
--Check the capability of your NIC
+-Check the capability of your NIC and stay in a good network env -Enable CDN and transfer acceleration in Aliyun oss control panel -Multi-threading & Multi-part download

--Enable CDN and transfer acceleration in Aliyun oss control panel -Multi-threading & Multi-part download
+### Extention to other cloud server such as Google and AWS.